 The French drain filtration system funnels runoff water from the roof of your structure into a piping system below the ground.
 It is then filtered through a clean-out enclosure with a removable lid, collecting any debris or sediment.
 The water then permeates down into the underground drain stone system.
 There is a slotted cap added to the end of the system in the case of overflow.

-The storm water collection system design is for conserving your own surface water.
-It has an underground holding tank and a pump.
-You then are able to use the stored water and harvest it through the pumping system.
+A pumped storm water collection system design is for conserving your own surface water.
+It features an underground holding tank and a pump.
+You can use the stored water and harvest it through the pumping system.
 This water can be reused to water your garden, fill your pool, or be redirected to an animal’s water trough.
 There are numerous options depending on what you are looking to get out of this storm water design.